-Push the LIFTGATE button twice on the RKE transmitter within five seconds to Open/Close the Power Liftgate.
+Push the LIFTGATE button twice on the RKE Key Fob within five seconds to Open/Close the Power Liftgate.
 If the button is pushed while the liftgate is being power closed, the liftgate will reverse to the full open position.